BCAppsLimited/StreetAs/ContextSensitiveHelp.md

 This one has two lots of extra stuff on it.

+## General

+The **Country/Region Code** field has moved to appear before the first of the address fields and all of the address fields have moved to be within a group that will either display "New Zealand Address" if the Country/Region Code matches a country that has a Country Address Format of "New Zealand".

+## Shipping

 # Customer Card

 There are some extra fields on the customer card.
 Deal with it